17liamnaddell/schoolwork/mccamp/curric.md

 ## Overview

-+The curriculum is going to get gradually harder day by day.
++ The curriculum is going to get gradually harder day by day.
-+The subject matters will be of the following:
++ The subject matters will be of the following:
-+vim editing(Arrow keys)
++ vim editing(Arrow keys)
-+Minecraft Building
++ Minecraft Building
-+Minecraft Redstone
++ Minecraft Redstone
-+Minecraft Command Blocks
++ Minecraft Command Blocks
-+McCreator Modding
++ McCreator Modding
-+Code Combat
++ Code Combat
-+*very* basic Python Programming(hello world and hi) +*very* basic Golang Programming(hello world and hi)
++ *very* basic Python Programming(hello world and hi)
++ *very* basic Golang Programming(hello world and hi)

 ## Day By Day
 The next section will cover how the curriculum works day-by-day